bschwede/linkenhancer/README.md

 <a name="enhancedlinks"></a>
 ### Enhanced links
 Although webtrees replaces [XREFs](https://wiki.genealogy.net/GEDCOM/XREF_ID) such as `@I2@` in notes with a **cross-reference** and it's appropriate display name, this is not so flexible.
-You can't determine the display name.
+You can't determine the display name, which means that in the event of an error (due to XREF renumbering or typing error), it is not easy or possible to resolve the cross-reference to the corresponding data record without any doubt.
 Unfortunately, this does not work in the HTML block on the start page if you want to refer to a data record in the continuous text without inserting absolute references (such absolute references could be entered in the source code of the HTML block as follows, for example: `<a href="https://mytree.somewhere/tree/mytree/individual/I2">Jon Doe</a>`).

 > [!TIP]
 > The custom module [webtrees-mitalteli-show-xref](https://github.com/elysch/webtrees-mitalteli-show-xref) can help you find the XREF reference of personal data records.